speakeasy-api/openapi-directory/SDKs/googleapis.com/run/v2/go/README.md

 * `RunProjectsLocationsJobsExecutionsTasksList` - Lists Tasks from an Execution of a Job.
 * `RunProjectsLocationsJobsList` - Lists Jobs.
 * `RunProjectsLocationsJobsRun` - Triggers creation of a new Execution of this Job.
 * `RunProjectsLocationsOperationsList` - Lists operations that match the specified filter in the request.
 If the server doesn't support this method, it returns `UNIMPLEMENTED`.
-NOTE: the `name` binding allows API services to override the binding to use different resource name schemes, such as `users/*/operations`.
-To override the binding, API services can add a binding such as `"/v1/{name=users/*}/operations"` to their service configuration.
-For backwards compatibility, the default name includes the operations collection id, however overriding users must ensure the name binding is the parent resource, without the operations collection id.
 * `RunProjectsLocationsOperationsWait` - Waits until the specified long-running operation is done or reaches at most a specified timeout, returning the latest state.
 If the operation is already done, the latest state is immediately returned.
 If the timeout specified is greater than the default HTTP/RPC timeout, the HTTP/RPC timeout is used.
 If the server does not support this method, it returns `google.rpc.Code.UNIMPLEMENTED`.
 Note that this method is on a best-effort basis.
 It may return the latest state before the specified timeout (including immediately), meaning even an immediate response is no guarantee that the operation is done.
 * `RunProjectsLocationsServicesCreate` - Creates a new Service in a given project and location.
 * `RunProjectsLocationsServicesGetIamPolicy` - Gets the IAM Access Control policy currently in effect for the given Cloud Run Service.
 This result does not include any inherited policies.